 Yes, COVID 19 was the catalyst to explore and implement online lessons.
 I have chosen Zoom as my medium for online lessons.
 Fees are the same as face to face.
-The student is emailed a zoom link 24 hours prior to their scheduled lesson, and its a simple matter of clicking this link to “start the meeting”.
-The student can either use their iPad (or other tablet), laptop or desktop computer (any device with a good internet connection, camera & microphone).
+The student is emailed a zoom link 24 hours prior to their scheduled lesson, and it’s a simple matter of clicking this link to “start the meeting”.
+The student can either use their iPad (or other tablet), laptop, smart phone or desktop computer (any device with a good internet connection, camera & microphone).

 Lessons may be a mixture of face to face and online.
 Most students attend face to face, however for convenience the occasional online lesson may be preferred.

 I require 24 hours notice for a missed lesson or it will be charged.
 This allows me to reschedule.
 I will then try to arrange a makeup lesson for you.
 If lessons are consistently missed (other than due to illness), then I think I need to review your commitment.
 As I have a waiting list and this is my profession it would be unfair to continually cancel & expect to keep your lesson time.

 You will be provided with scales and a folder of information about your voice and how to care for it.
 You’re welcome and encouraged to bring a USB so we can transfer information.
 You may wish to record your lesson on your smart phone etc. It’s also a good idea to have your own singing folder for your sheet music, lyrics & other relevant handouts to be kept in.
 Please bring along a list of your favourite songs.
 I can also transfer songs and data onto your electronic devices.
 I also use Spotify, Youtube, Apple Music or my own private music collection to source songs during the lessons if you don’t have a copy.

 What Ages Do You Teach?

 I have taught students ranging from eight years to retirement age and beyond.
 Generally I would say ten is a good starting age as concentration seems to be stronger, but it does depend on the individual.